 - dilutes the effectiveness of the website or the messages that underpin it

 - compromises the integrity of the website.

-In judging the suitability of a sponsor and/or sponsorship message, the Raising Children Network is guided by the following principles.
+In judging the suitability of a sponsor and/or sponsorship message, Raising Children Network is guided by the following principles.

 - The sponsor is:

 - not involved in advertising or promoting tobacco, alcohol and/or any other product(s) considered to be harmful to children and parents.
 (An advertising agency that might be indirectly involved in promoting such products as part of its core business of advertising might constitute an exception)